department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/special-monthly-compensation.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="details-m-half">SMC-M 1/2</button>
 <div id="details-m-half" class="usa-accordion-content">

-<b>You may receive an SMC-M 1/2 designation if any of the below situations are true for you.</b>
+<strong>You may receive an SMC-M 1/2 designation if any of the below situations are true for you.</strong>

-<b>You have:</b>
+<strong>You have:</strong>
-- Had one knee amputated, as well as one leg amputated so close to the hip that you can't wear a prosthesis, <b>or</b>
+- Had one knee amputated, and have had one leg amputated so close to the hip that you can't wear a prosthesis, <strong>or</strong>
-- Had one knee amputated as well as one arm amputated so close to the shoulder that you can't wear a prosthesis, <b>or</b>
+- Had one knee amputated, and have had one arm amputated so close to the shoulder that you can't wear a prosthesis, <strong>or</strong>
-- Had one elbow amputated as well as one leg amputated so close to the hip that you can't wear a prosthesis, <b>or</b>
+- Had one elbow amputated, and have had one leg amputated so close to the hip that you can't wear a prosthesis, <strong>or</strong>
-- Had one hand and one elbow amputated
+- Had one hand and one elbow amputated, <strong>or</strong>
-- Had one hand amputated and had have lost the use of use of one elbow
+- Had one hand amputated, and have lost the use of use of one elbow

-<b>Or you have:</b>
+<strong>Or you have:</strong>
-- Lost the use of one knee and have had one leg amputated so close to the hip that you can't wear a prosthesis, <b>or</b>
+- Lost the use of one knee, and have had one leg amputated so close to the hip that you can't wear a prosthesis, <strong>or</strong>
-- Lost the use of one knee and have had one arm amputated so close to the shoulder that you can't wear a prosthesis, <b>or</b>
+- Lost the use of one knee, and have had one arm amputated so close to the shoulder that you can't wear a prosthesis, <strong>or</strong>
-- Lost the use of one elbow and have had one leg amputated so close to the hip that it is impossible to wear a prosthesis, <b>or</b>
+- Lost the use of one elbow, and have had one leg amputated so close to the hip that you can't wear a prosthesis, <strong>or</strong>
-- Lost of use of one hand and have had one elbow amputated
+- Lost of use of one hand, and have had one elbow amputated, <strong>or</strong>
 - Lost the use of one hand and of one elbow

-<b>Or you have total blindness with only the ability to perceive light:</b>
+<strong>Or you have total blindness with only the ability to perceive light:</strong>
-- In one eye, and the physical loss of the other eye, <b>or</b>
+- In one eye, and have physically lost the other eye, <strong>or</strong>
-- In one eye, and total blindness without the ability to perceive light in the other eye, <b>or</b>
+- In one eye, and have total blindness without the ability to perceive light in the other eye, <strong>or</strong>
-- In both eyes, and the loss of use of one foot (rated by the VASRD less than 50%)
+- In both eyes, and have lost the use of one foot (rated as less than 50% disabling)

-<b>Or you have blinndess in one eye and:</b>
+<strong>Or you have blindess in one eye, and you have:</strong>
-- The physical loss of the other eye, and total deafness in one ear, <b>or</b>
+- Physically lost the other eye, and have total deafness in one ear, <strong>or</strong>
-- Total blindness without the ability to perceive light in the other eye, and total deafness in one ear, <b>or</b>
+- Total blindness without the ability to perceive light in the other eye, and have total deafness in one ear, <strong>or</strong>
--	Total blindness in the other eye with only the ability to perceive light, and deafness in both ears (rated by the VASRD 30% or more), <b>or</b>
+-	Total blindness with only the ability to perceive light in the other eye, and have deafness in both ears (rated as 30% or more disabling), <strong>or</strong>
-- Total blindness in the other eye with only the ability to perceive light, and have had one foot amputated, <b>or</b>
+- Total blindness with only the ability to perceive light in the other eye, and have had one foot amputated, <strong>or</strong>
-- Total blindness in the other eye with only the ability to perceive light, and the loss of use of one foot (rated by the VASRD at 50% or more), <b>or</b>
+- Total blindness with only the ability to perceive light in the other eye, and have lost the use of one foot (rated as 50% or more disabling), <strong>or</strong>
-- Total blindness in the other eye with only the ability to perceive light, and have had one hand amputated, <b>or</b>
+- Total blindness with only the ability to perceive light in the other eye, and have had one hand amputated, <strong>or</strong>
-- Total blindness in the other eye with the only ability to perceive light, and have lost the use of one hand
+- Total blindness with the only ability to perceive light in the other eye, and have lost the use of one hand

-<b>Or you have blindness in both eyes:</b>
+<strong>Or you have blindness in both eyes:</strong>
-- And total deafness in one ear, <b>or</b>
+- And total deafness in one ear, <strong>or</strong>
-- That requires you to have someone help with your basic needs and the loss of use of one foot (rated by the VASRD less than 50%)
+- That requires you to have daily help with basic needs (like eating, bathing, and dressing), and have lost the use of one foot (rated as less than 50% disabling)

 </div>
 </li>